What are boils?

 Why do boils occur?

 Most people with boils are otherwise healthy and have good personal hygiene.
-They do however carry Staph. aureus on the surface of their skins (Staph. carrier state).
-Why this occurs is usually not known, but it is estimated that 10- 20% of the population are Staph. carriers.
+They do however carry Staphylococcus aureus on the surface of their skins (staphylococcal carrier state).
+Why this occurs is usually not known, but it is estimated that 10–20% of the population are staphylococcal carriers.

-Tiny nicks or grazes or something rubbing against the skin can innoculate the Staph. germ into the wall of a hair follicle which is a ‘weak point’ in the skin's defences.
+Tiny nicks or grazes or something rubbing against the skin can innoculate the bacteria into the wall of a hair follicle which is a weak point in the skin's defences.
 Once innoculated, the bacteria cause a boil which goes on to run its usual course of about 10 days.

 Although most people with boils are otherwise healthy, boils are sometimes related to immune deficiency, anaemia, diabetes or iron deficiency.